-I am based at Aberystwyth University whilst I finish writing up my thesis, with supervisors Prof Chris Creevey (now at Queen's univeristy, Belfast) and Prof Alison Kingston-Smith.
+I completed my viva in December 2020, and successfully defended my thesis titled "Hyper Ammonia Producing Bacteria And Bacteriophages in the Rumen Microbiome".
+I was based at Aberystwyth University for my PhD studies, with supervisors Prof Chris Creevey (now at Queen's univeristy, Belfast), and Prof Alison Kingston-Smith.
 I was funded by KESS II and the European Social Fund, and this scholarship was partnered with Dynamic Extractions.
-I was also employed as a research assistant with Chris at Queen's university for 6 months to further expand and explore some interesting phage-related outcomes from my PhD work.
+I was also employed as a research assistant with Chris for 6 months to further expand and explore some interesting phage-related outcomes from my PhD work.

 Hyper Ammonia Producers